 Many of you love Chris Brackley’s excellent tutorial video work.
 Recently he showed everyone how to combine Mixemergency with Tratkor in a great tutorial on our YouTube channel.
 In that video, he demonstrated the concept using an excellent song from Ten Walls called “Walking with Elephants”, which has become quite the hit lately.

 About a month ago we got an email from Material Music asking us to pay a license fee for this song or take down the video.
-We couldn’t come to an agreement on if, or how much we should pay, so they reported us to YouTube and now the video has been removed permanently.
+Before we could come to an agreement on the music, they reported the video to youtube and had it taken down.

 Long story short, this not only means a good tutorial is gone – but YouTube has penalized our account and removed all in-video links through to the blog, which really hurts this community.
 We have asked Ten Walls’ management to undo this reporting so we can remove the video on our own, but they have not responded to any requests.